Kartik-Katkar/Multiprogramming-Operating-System/README.md

 ## Usage

-1. Ensure you have GCC (GNU Compiler Collection) installed.
+1. Ensure you have GCC (GNU Compiler Collection) installed to run the C++ code.
 2. Clone the repository:

     ```bash